Withdraw from your studies

 Returning to University accommodation

-If you enroll onto another course and want to live in University accommodation again, you will need to apply for returner accommodation in February 2023.
+If you enrol onto another course and want to live in University accommodation again, you will need to apply for returner accommodation in February 2023.
 It is important to note that returner accommodation is very limited.

 Access to university services